 - Send spending/accounting report to originating department if required.

-- Review project grant activity for appropriateness against the restrictions of the project grant, University policy and the department’s financial plan.
-Consideration should also be given as to whether the expenditure is reasonable and prudent.
+- Review activity for appropriateness against the restrictions of the Fund, University policy and the department’s financial plan.
 Specific procedures include:

 - Review recorded transactions and investigate those that you don’t recognize or appear unusual,

 - Compare transactions to source documents as needed,